10Duke/android-client-idp-sso/README.md

 This repository provides Android-library for Single-Sign-On -functionality.

-For working example, please see the artifact [com.tenduke.client.android.sample](./com.tenduke.client.android.sample).
+For working example, please see project [android-client-sample](https://github.com/10Duke/android-client-sample).

 Looking for the REST-API client-libraries?
 The Java-client libraries are designed to work with Android:
 * [Java-client core libraries](https://github.com/10Duke/java-client-core)